MIT-LCP/mimic-website/content/help.md

 MIMIC is provided through the work of researchers at the MIT Laboratory for Computational Physiology and [our collaborators](/about/acknowledgments/).
 We have limited resources and cannot provide individual support to researchers worldwide.

+## How can I find an answer to my question?

+We recommend searching the [MIMIC Code Repository GitHub issues page](https://github.com/MIT-LCP/mimic-code/issues) for your question.
+The page already contains a number of useful discussions around nuanced aspects of the data.

 ## How can I contribute my work to the community?

 Contributing is easy!